 #4: Wacces Medicine Ball

-Slam balls are a great workout, but what if you’re looking for something that lends itself more to sport-specific training, skill drills and bounce training?
+Slam balls are a great workout, but what if you’re looking for something that lends itself more to sport-specific training, wall ball, skill drills, and bounce training?
 The Wacces Medicine Ball is a great piece of equipment if you’re looking to engage in a more athletically-based workout.
-This ball isn’t as versatile or durable as our top 3, but that is in part due to this ball’s intended purpose, which isn’t slams or weighted work, but instead a bouncing-based workout centered around skill movements.
+This ball isn’t as versatile or durable as our top 3, but that is in part due to this ball’s intended purpose, which isn’t slams or weighted work, but instead a bouncing-based workout centered around skill movements, such as playing wall ball.

 #5: Power Rope Medicine Ball